auth0/docs/articles/libraries/auth0-android/passwordless.md

 Alternatively, you can use Lock Passwordless on Auth0's [Hosted Login Page](/hosted-pages/login).
 :::

-Logging in with a Passwordless is slightly different.
 Passwordless can be done via email or via SMS, and either by sending the user a code, or sending them a link which contains a code.
 All of these methods of Passwordless authentication will require two steps - requesting the code, and then inputting the code for verification.

 Note that Passwordless authentication **cannot be used** with the [OIDC Conformant Mode](/oidc-conformant-mode) enabled.

 ## 1. Request the code